andrewcumming/phys512/outline.md

 This will be an interactive class, with a mixture of lecture and problem solving during class time. **There will be coding exercises in class — you should bring your laptop to class with you.**

-There will also be a weekly "*Debug den*", which will be an informal hackspace where you can work together and get help from the TAs.
+There will also be a weekly "*Debug den*", which will be an informal hackspace where you can work together and get help from the TAs on homeworks, your project, or other aspects of the course.
 If there are topics you would like covered in a tutorial in these sessions, you can let the TAs know.

 Your grade will be based on